-Location: The Vision Series desktop has the option to utilize both spinning hard drives (HDD) and M.2 SSD storage devices.
+Location: The LC-X3XS1 workstation series has the option to utilize both spinning hard drives (HDD) and M.2 SSD storage devices.
 The storage devices are located as indicated in Figure 1.
+HDDs can be mounted in the front OR back (behind motherboard).

-Type and number of fastenings:

-HDD 2.5" = One (1) latch and (2) Phillips screws, HDD 3.5" = (1) latch (4) Phillips screws.
+Type and number of fastenings: HDD = (4) Phillips screws, M.2 SSD = (1) Phillips screw.

-SSD = (1) Phillips screw.